fabio-looker/fabio-looker.github.io/_posts/2019-10-15-lams-customization-update.md

 # How come?

 Before we jump into it, some quick background.
 LAMS, or Look At Me Sideways, is an open-source LookML style guide and linter that I co-author.
-If you want to learn the basics, check out [this article].
+If you want to learn the basics, check out [this article](https://discourse.looker.com/t/introducing-lams-a-lookml-style-guide-and-linter/10603).

 As it pertains to today's update, however, it's worth noting that LAMS was originally ONLY a style guide, and then had a linter built around it.
 What this means is that from day 1, the linter was super prescriptive and opinionated, telling everyone what they should be doing, walking around like it owned the place... :eye_roll: